adjelardin/AVC_CompSci_GitHub_Tutorial/README.md

 (Note: if you choose to use Git, the command line version, I assume you are experienced and/or motivated enough to learn that on your own.
 This tutorial will only use GitHub Desktop)

-After installing it, open it from your desktop:
+After installing it, open it from your desktop and log into your GitHub account.

 ![desktop][desktop]